• Home

 Bunker Hill Branch Library

 Join us for a monthly book club at the Bunker Hill Branch Library.
-In December, we will be discussing Uncommon Type by Tom Hanks.
-Copies of the book are available to borrow from the library.
+In March, we will be discussing The Dutch House by Ann Patchett.
+Copies of the book are available to borrow from the branch library and the main library.

 Auditorium